cdelker/ziaplot/docs/graphs.rst

 -------

-For geometric drawings, :py:class:`ziaplot.diagrams.diagram.Diagram` provides a drawing surface without any axis lines, tick marks, etc. Here, a `Diagram` is used to draw a circle, its diameter and a radius.
+For geometric drawings, :py:class:`ziaplot.diagrams.diagram.Diagram` provides a drawing surface without any axis lines, tick marks, etc. The below circle, with its diameter and radius, was drawn on a `Diagram`.

 .. jupyter-execute::
     :hide-code: